We believe that mentoring in woodworking makes sense today, because of:

 As our project evolves we will expand from woodworking alone to incorporate electronics, 3D printing, and other emerging "maker" technologies and skills.

 Our Very Brief History

 We are just getting started.
-This idea emerged toward the summer of 2017, as retirement approached.
+This idea emerged in the summer of 2017, as some of us were about to retire.
 In the months that followed retirement, we have created this website, created Doing Good with Wood, Inc, and have received official 501(c)(3) tax exempt status, and a designation as a "public charity."
 This clears us to solicit donations from corporations, philanthropic institutions, and individuals to support our work.
-In September of 2018 we expanded to Board of Directors, and in the Fall of 2018 we will begin our work with learners.
+In September of 2018 we expanded our Board of Directors, and in the Fall of 2018 we began our work with learners.
 We've got a lot to do, but we are excited and are on our way!